College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-Every student who is interested in journalism has to take a look at Indiana University - Purdue University - Indianapolis.
-Located in the city of Indianapolis, IUPUI is a public university with a fairly large student population.
+Every student who is interested in journalism needs to look into Indiana University - Purdue University - Indianapolis.
+Located in the large city of Indianapolis, IUPUI is a public university with a fairly large student population.
 A Best Colleges rank of #274 out of 2,217 colleges nationwide means IUPUI is a great university overall.

-There were about 42 journalism students who graduated with this degree at IUPUI in the most recent data year.
-Students who graduate with their degree from the journalism program report average early career earnings of $33,582.
+There were roughly 40 journalism students who graduated with this degree at IUPUI in the most recent data year.
+Students who graduate with their degree from the journalism program report average early career income of $33,582.

 More information about a degree in journalism from Indiana University - Purdue University - Indianapolis